-A recent story on CNN talked about how America’s Favorite French President, Nicolas Sarkozy, was not bourgeois, noting that he didn’t grow up in a rarified family and as the (American) commentator exclaimed…“He didn’t grow up eating pâté!”
+A story on CNN talked about how former French President, Nicolas Sarkozy, was not bourgeois, noting that he didn’t grow up in a rarified family and as the (American) commentator exclaimed…“He didn’t grow up eating pâté!”

-People were raving about this spread a the birthday party I went to last weekend—not mine…yet*…, which is nothing more than a little wad of good butter, a drip of olive oil, and a combination of smoked and steamed salmon.
-I’ve been tempted to try this with some chopped green olives or capers, or dill in place of the chives, so if you do, let me know how it turns out.
-It’s just always such a hit as it is, I just can’t bear to futz with it.
-But maybe you can be my cobaye.
+People were raving about this spread at a birthday party I went to last weekend—not mine…yet…, which is nothing more than a few pats of good butter, a drip of olive oil, and a combination of smoked and steamed salmon.
+I’ve been tempted to try this with some chopped green olives or capers, or dill in place of the chives.
+It’s just always such a hit as it is but it’s certainly open to other interpretations.